 For poor-credit consumers, car buying can be even more risky.
 Among the latest trends in the low-credit end of the spectrum is “buy here, pay here” lots.
 Buyers at these lots consent to restrictive terms, such as agreeing to pay the monthly bill in person, and can pay rates as high as 30%.
 Repossession of “buy here, pay here” is common, as are prices that might be double or triple Kelley Blue Book value.
 Used car loan consumers with poor credit should know their rights when they shop around for and take out a loan.
 Often, the dealer is acting directly as the lender in loans like these, which means the dealer must comply with all Truth in Lending requirements, such as accurate disclosures.

 Knowing your credit score can help you be better informed when you shop for a car loan.
-There are many ways to get your credit scores for free, including through Credit.com, where you can also get them updated monthly along with personalized tips to help you build your credit.
+There are many ways to get your credit scores for free, including through Credit.com, where you can also get them updated every 14 days along with personalized tips to help you build your credit.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

 - Are There Car Loans for People With Bad Credit?